apocalypticartcollective/eft/_posts/2025-10-19-resistance.md

 ---
 layout: post
-title: Echo Future Truth
+title: Echo Future Truth - Book Three
-catgory: Isolation
+category: Resistance
 ---

-## Book Three - Resistance
+## Resistance

 A Story About<br />
 Creation at the End<br />